 While assessment will be the primary focus of this rotation, depending on supervisor availability, there may be opportunities for fellows to participate in Parent Management Training with families with preschool-age children with ASD and comorbid disruptive behavior.
+Another opportunity is the IDD Crisis Stabilization Program that provides crisis stabilization services for individuals with intellectual/developmental disabilities and their families who are admitted to Texas Children's Hospital Inpatient Services, in the context of acute behavioral crises.
+Opportunities also exist for clinical research, particularly projects involving behavioral phenotyping of ASD and genetic conditions.

-Leandra Berry, Ph.D., Rachel Fein, Ph.D., and Sadiqa Cash, Ph.D. are the primary faculty supervisors, but some supervision may be available from Robin P. Kochel, Ph.D.
+Leandra Berry, Ph.D., Rachel Fein, Ph.D., and Elizabeth Klinepeter, Ph.D., BCBA are the primary faculty supervisors, but some supervision may be available from Robin P. Kochel, Ph.D.
 (ADOS/ADI-R training and research experiences, only).
-We are currently recruiting for at least one additional faculty member in this program.

-Inpatient Rehabilitation Unit (Required Major Rotation, Fellowship Year 2): Fellows work with a multidisciplinary team in the care of patients with a variety of injuries/diseases of the central nervous system (CNS), including brain tumors, traumatic brain injury, CNS infections, demyelinating conditions, cerebral vascular accidents, and other conditions with known or suspected CNS involvement.
-The population is diverse with respect to age (toddler through young adulthood) as well as language dominance, culture, and socioeconomic status.
+Inpatient Rehabilitation Unit (Required Major Rotation, Fellowship Year 2): The TCH Inpatient Rehabilitation Unit (IRU) is a CARF accredited, 12-bed unit.
+Fellows work with a multidisciplinary team in the care of patients with a variety of injuries/diseases of the central nervous system (CNS), including brain tumors, traumatic brain injury, CNS infections, demyelinating conditions, cerebral vascular accidents, immune mediated epilepsies, and other conditions with known or suspected CNS involvement.
+The population is diverse with respect to age (toddler through young adulthood) as well as language dominance, cultural background, and socioeconomic status.
 Fellows will gain experience in inpatient assessment, care management, and discharge planning of bilingual/bicultural patients on this rotation.